OTO Melara 76 mm: Compact

-The original version has a rate of fire of 85 rounds per minute.
+The original version was created in 1964.
+Usually carried in a conventional circular turret, it has a rate of fire of 85 rounds per minute.
+Many smaller or older ships still use this version nowadays, though modern ships increasingly feature the newer super rapid version.

 Super Rapid (SR)

 The Super Rapid or "Super Rapido" (SR) variant, with a higher rate of fire of 120 rounds per minute, was developed in the early 1980s and remains current as of 2025.
 The Super Rapid's higher rate of fire was achieved by designing a faster feed system.

 From June 2025, the Indian Navy started inducting the first Indian-made gun barrels for the gun type which will be utilised on all its current and future warships.
 The indigenous barrels have been developed over three years by a team of 12 engineers and are being produced at the Field Gun Factory, Kanpur.

 Strales System

 The Italian navy preferred the improved Super Rapido with Strales System and DART ammunition to the Fast Forty 40 mm CIWS in the anti-missile defense role as it is capable of countering several subsonic missiles up to 8,000 meters away.
 It is a medium caliber gun with relatively long range, and can also be used against surface targets.

 The advanced Strales system is also manufactured by BHEL in India and is employed with s.